Three insider tips for better TripAdvisor performance

 By Alison Copus, Vice President, Marketing, TripAdvisor for Business

-sometimes you might come across information or tips that can be misleading or even against TripAdvisor guidelines.
+With all the TripAdvisor advice out there, sometimes you might come across information or tips that can be misleading or even against TripAdvisor guidelines.
 Getting the most out of TripAdvisor is a hot topic and we want to ensure you get the right information to make the most of your business's presence on the world's largest travel site.

 the team here at TripAdvisor.